verana-labs/verana.io-website/content/page/trust-engine/building-blocks.md

   wrapper_bg: bg-red-900/20
   border: border-red-700/50
   paragraphs:
     - "We want **portable, verifiable trust** between parties that don't share a database or a single identity provider.
-The Web's default identifier (the URL) ties trust to DNS, certificate authorities, and domain control—great for content addressing, fragile for **entity** addressing (people, orgs, services, agents)."
+The Web's default identifier (the URL) ties trust to DNS, certificate authorities, and domain control: great for content addressing, fragile for **entity** addressing (people, orgs, services, agents)."
     - "We need identifiers that are **cryptographically bound to controllers**, interoperable across ecosystems, and work offline.
 We need a way to attach **verifiable claims** to those identifiers, prove them selectively, and check who's authorized to issue/verify them.
 That's what **DIDs + VCs + Trust Registries** provide."
 dids_section:
   id: decentralized-identifiers